lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/better-analytics/readme.txt

 26. Advanced settings allow you to fine tune how the system works with Google Analytics.

 == Changelog ==
+= 1.1.2 =
+* Feature: User Engagement Time can be set by the user (under Advanced settings tab)
+* Bug: Workaround Internet Explorer not having location origin variable available

 = 1.1.1 =
 * Enhancement: Changed how JavaScript loads so it still works with other plugins that throw JavaScript exceptions/errors (should also allow capturing of those errors within the Issue Monitoring area of Better Google Analytics)
 * Enhancement: Reintroduced option to put Google Analytics code in the page header (changed how loading system works to make it viable with running Google Analytics Content Experiments)